Ciberusps/unreal-helper-library/README.md

 ### 🪲 DebugSystem

 Powerful debug system for gameplay based on GameplayTags.
-Any game needs debug system, in mid-size commands you always use limited set of debugging tools more always than others, so **DebugSystem** is as tool for creating your debug system as fast as possible
+So any game needs debug system, in mid-size commands you always use limited set of debugging tools more always than others, so **DebugSystem** is as tool for creating your debug system as fast as possible by providing `DebugCategories`(gameplaytags) that can be enabled/disabled

 Use case:
 I want to have debug for AbilitySystem, it should turn on/off, available in editor between sessions and.....